Affine and cyclotomic Schur categories: Introduction

 \subsection{Past and future works}

-A quantum version of the main constructions in \cite{SW1} and this paper will appear in a sequel.
+A quantum version of the main constructions in \cite{SWweb} and this paper will appear in a sequel \cite{SSW25}.
 In particular, we shall show that cyclotomic $q$-Schur categories provide diagrammatic presentations for cyclotomic $q$-Schur algebras in \cite{DJM98}.
-Our diagrammatic approach makes categorical actions transparent (compare \cite{RSVV, Los16}).

 Wada \cite{Wad11} gave a presentation for cyclotomic $q$-Schur algebras based on some non-standard quantum group like algebras, which looks quite involved.
 We are not aware of any connection with our simple diagrammatic construction.